Electoral fraud responsibilities

 We also produce a pocket guide for police officers.

 Policing Elections – Authorised Professional Practice (APP)

-This new guidance published by the College of Policing and supported by the Electoral Commission will replace the Guidance on preventing and detecting electoral fraud in England and Wales previously published jointly by the Electoral Commission and ACPO.
-It extends the advice given to police by also providing tactical options, expectations, minimum investigative standards and evidence-based good practice for each key role.
+This guidance published by the College of Policing and supported by the Electoral Commission since 2014 replaced the Guidance on preventing and detecting electoral fraud in England and Wales previously published jointly by the Electoral Commission and ACPO.
+It extended the advice given to police by also providing tactical options, expectations, minimum investigative standards and evidence-based good practice for each key role.

-The APP has been produced by a team of police officers, electoral administrators and prosecutors with years of experience in electoral integrity matters.
-The work has been hosted by the Electoral Commission and ACPO with contributions from police officers at all levels, the Crown Prosecution Service and senior electoral administrators.
-All have given freely of their time to help shape this new guidance, and we are very grateful for their contribution to this important step forward.
+The APP was produced by a team of police officers, electoral administrators and prosecutors with years of experience in electoral integrity matters.
+The work originally hosted by the Electoral Commission and ACPO, with the continued support of its successor body the NPCC, includes contributions from police officers at all levels, the Crown Prosecution Service and senior electoral administrators.
+All have given freely of their time to help shape this guidance, and we are very grateful for their contribution to this important document.

 Political parties, candidates and campaigners are essential elements of a healthy democracy and they should be able to put their arguments to voters.
 Campaigners should encourage people to participate in elections, but should not do anything which brings into question the integrity of the electoral process.

 We have developed a revised Code of Conduct for campaigners which sets out what is, and is not, considered acceptable behaviour at polling stations and in the community during the lead-up to polling day.

 We will raise any concerns with the party or campaigner in question and will agree with them what they will do to stop a breach happening again.

 We have worked with Royal Mail to produce a quick guide for Royal Mail drivers and delivery staff about postal voting mail:

 What do we do?